Adams-taiwo/nuesa-pollmate/docs/epics/epic-1-access-control.md

 ### **5. Associated User Stories**

 1.1 **[User Story: Voter Login via Token or ID]**
-  - Voters should be able to log in using a unique identifier (voter ID or token).
+  - Voters should be able to log in using a unique identifier (Student ID).
   - Validate the token against the database.
   - If valid, issue a secure JWT and allow access.